jingtaozhang18/k8s-playground/README.md

 virsh net-autostart bridged-network
 virsh net-list
 ```
+> Someday, the network is down in virtual machine, and the root cause is still unknown.

 > You can also choose to use NAT mode.
+> *You cannot access specific network through changing route ip in nat mode*
 > ```bash
 > virsh net-define configs/network/kvm-nat-network.xml
 > virsh net-start nat-network